Or-Fadlon/Information-Retrieval---Search-Engine/README.md

 # Information Retrieval - Search-Engine
 ## Summery:
-this project is the final our final project in the "Introduction to Information Retrieval" course 👷.
+As part of our bachelor degree in "Software and Information System Engineering" we took the "Introduction to Information Retrieval" course, This project is the final project in the course 👷.

+In that course, we acquired knowledge regarding different indexing, retrieval, crawling, and "IR-Engines" evaluation techniques.

-in the project we developed a serch-engine over [Wikipedia](https://www.wikipedia.org/) data.
+In this project, we developed a search engine over [Wikipedia](https://www.wikipedia.org/) data.

-we have built the indexes we used in this project in the [Google Cloud Platform](https://cloud.google.com/).
+We have built the Indexes for out engine using the [Google Cloud Platform](https://cloud.google.com/) computing power.

 ## Retrival Methodes: